 In addition, OB-GYNs are familiar with complex pregnancy and delivery challenges.
-They’re well equipped to manage your care no matter what.
+They’re well equipped to manage your care in case any pregnancy complications arise.

 Prenatal care with an OB-GYN: What to expect as your pregnancy progresses

-With an OB-GYN, you can expect monthly, biweekly and then weekly prenatal visits to track your baby’s growth as delivery day approaches.
+With an OB-GYN, you can expect monthly, biweekly and then weekly pregnancy appointments to track your baby’s growth as delivery day approaches.
 Your OB-GYN may partner with a nurse practitioner, and your care team will monitor your baby’s heartbeat and growth as well as answer any questions you might have.

-During your prenatal visits, your OB-GYN can also help you create your birth plan, which will include how you’d like to deliver your baby and how you’d like to manage pain.
+During your prenatal visits, your OB-GYN can also help you create your birth plan, which will include how you’d like to deliver your baby and how you’d like to manage pain during labor.
 This is important for a couple reasons.